Written by Tom Trones from Minuendo

 It becomes a vicious circle where you unknowingly train your ear and brain to become more sensitive and alert to sounds that in reality are not damaging to your hearing.
 As it progresses, the threshold is lowered, and more sounds become unbearable.

 In Norway, reduced sound tolerance is treated by audio therapists, which are covered by the National Health Service.
-Treatment is usually based on counseling, sound training, and cognitive therapy, sometimes combined with physical aids like broadband noise generators.
+Treatment is usually based on counselling, sound training, and cognitive therapy, sometimes combined with physical aids like broadband noise generators.

 A key insight in treatment is the realization that normal sound levels are not immediately harmful,